-This fine 1730’s townhouse by Thomas Phillips, one of Georgian London’s finest carpenters, had been very much altered in 1800 when a new Wyatt-style interior scheme was introduced.
+This fine 1730’s 9,500 sq ft townhouse by Thomas Phillips, one of Georgian London’s finest carpenters, had been very much altered in 1800 when a new Wyatt-style interior scheme was introduced.
 Around this time it also became used for commercial purposes & it’s internal quality became much degraded over the years.
 The as-found existing building seemed to lack any authentic design relationship with its Georgian heritage & the setting of the remaining fragments of original fabric seemed very compromised.
 To correct these issues we wanted to do the following:-

 1. Provide a much more appropriate setting for that original fabric; the existing setting was very unflattering & the transitions between old & new were very awkward.
 To this end the 1800’s Wyatt entrance hall design was extended through the reopened stair lobby to create a new reception space in a similar Wyatt style.